The Man Who Sold the World (album): Side one

 The opening track, "The Width of a Circle", is an eight-minute epic that delves into progressive rock.
 Originally debuted in February 1970 at a BBC session, the song is led by Ronson's widely lauded guitar work, using feedback and improvisation throughout.
 The lyrics reference the Lebanese poet Khalil Gibran and in the song's second half, the narrator has a sexual encounter with God in the devil's lair.
-Pegg describes the song's sound as reminiscent of Deep Purple and Black Sabbath.
+Nicholas Pegg describes the song's sound as reminiscent of Deep Purple and Black Sabbath.
 The lyrics of "All the Madmen" were inspired by Bowie's half-brother Terry Burns and reflect the theme of institutionalised madness.
 The song contains a recorder part that creates an atmosphere, which Buckley describes as "childlike dementia".
 Doggett describes the Moog synthesiser as an integral part of the recording, noting that it gives the track a "stunning conclusion".
 Spitz calls the track "terrifying".

 For "Black Country Rock", Bowie had a small portion of the melody and four quickly-written lines that he gave to Ronson and Visconti, who expanded upon them to create the song.
 A blues rock and hard rock song, Bowie impersonates Marc Bolan in his vocal performance.
-"After All" is musically different than the rest of The Man Who Sold the World, being more akin to folk rock than hard rock.
+"After All" is musically different from the rest of The Man Who Sold the World, being more akin to folk rock than hard rock.
 Featuring an "oh, by jingo" chant that is reminiscent of music hall numbers, the lyrics follow a group of innocent children who have not experienced the corruptions of adulthood.
-Similar to "The Supermen", the song references the works of Nietzsche and has been described by Buckley and Pegg as an underrated gem.
+Similar to "The Supermen", the song references the works of Nietzsche.